 It is because of these feelings that many people fall victim to alcohol use disorder.

 However, at this point judgment, reasoning, memory, and body control are impaired.

 After 0.08, you are considered legally intoxicated.
 At this point, you are certain to be given a DUI if arrested while driving.
 However, even one drink impacts your ability to drive.

 At this stage of intoxication, your occipital, temporal, and frontal lobes are impacted.
-Your vision will be blurred and speech will be slurred.
+Your vision will be blurred and your speech will be slurred.

 The parietal lobe processes sensory information, and will also be impacted.
 This means your reaction time and motor skills will be severely impacted.
 Studies show that this level of intoxication results in severely higher automobile accident rates.

 Other symptoms include vomiting, nausea, and mood swings.

 At this stage, confusion and disorientation are common.
 The alcohol will have impacted your cerebellum, which controls your coordination.
 Walking and standing will become difficult.

 The hippocampus, the memory control center of the brain, is also affected.
 Blackouts and loss of consciousness are common at this stage.
 In addition, you will experience less pain, resulting in an increased risk of injury.